-- Located to the right of the main Reference area along the wall, on the first floor of the library.
-This computer is set up to be identical to the other reference computers in the library.
-However, it has two mice, a regular one and a larger one for people with fine motor control difficulty.
+- There are two ADA computers located in the back of the main reference/public computer area along the wall on the first floor of the library.
+These computers are set up to be identical to the other reference computers in the library.
+However, one has two mice, a regular one and a larger one for people with fine motor control difficulty.

 Adaptive Technology Computer Workstation

 The ADA workstation is located on the first floor of the library, past the Reference desk and against the left wall near the Public Review Documents.

 - Windows 10

 Headphones can be plugged into the computer tower.
 Patrons may bring headphones with them or use their ISU ID to check out the set at Reserves.

 - CD-ROM drive

 - Flash Drives (also called memory sticks, jump drives, etc.)